KaiPereira/FPGA-Accelerator/JOURNAL.md

 The [LTC3370](https://www.digikey.ca/en/products/detail/analog-devices-inc/LTC3370IUH-TRPBF/5155587) is a bit more overkill, with strong 2A channels, and really good efficiency characteristics.
 It's a bit larger and a bit more expensive, and it's a bit overkill, but you can have the same value inductors, and is also a fantastic option!

 I've legitimately looked at 100's of buck converters, and these are probably the 2 best options!

+In the end, I think I'm going to go with the MAX20029 because it has smaller inductors, is cheaper and perfectly fits the specs.
+Even though it's what phil uses, it honestly just is the superior option and the only downfall is I can't use any of the fixed variants, so I have to use quite a few voltage dividers.

+I've done a lot of research today, so I think I'm going to hop off for now!

+## Power management!

+Now that I've found what PMIC I want to use, we need to add it into KiCad